 3. Slideshow.
 If all your photos are in a digital format, it’s easy to create a slideshow using any photo editing software program like iPhoto.
 At the party, set up a computer monitor in a central place and set your slideshow to repeat infinitely.

 4. Photos on the line.
-Drape rows of ribbon, wire, or colorful string around the room, or as a backdrop behind your serving tables, then hang photos from the lines using clothespins.
+Drape rows of ribbon, wire, or colorful string around the room, or as a backdrop behind your serving tables, then hang photos with custom decor from the lines using clothespins.
 Simple, but dramatic!

 5. Tabletop photos.
 Cover tables with colorful tablecloths, then scatter photos on the tabletops.
 Top each table off with a layer of clear plastic to protect the photos.

 6. Life size cut-outs.
 Take a full-length photo of the grad and have it blown up to life size.
 It’s a fun way to decorate a door or wall.

 7. Window frame collage.
 Use an old multi-paned window or door as a collage picture frame, or cover an old bulletin board in fabric for an easy backdrop.

 8. Timeline themed display.
 It’s fun to line up the photos and see the changes in your child from year to year, especially when the photos are similar, like school portraits or sports photos taken every year at the same time.
 Do you have photo buttons from your child’s sports teams?
 Pin them all on a wide ribbon and use them as part of your display.

 9. Photo albums or scrapbooks.
 Maybe you already have photo albums and scrapbooks that you don’t want to take apart.
 Simply set them out on a table for guests to view.
 Surround your books with other mementos such as awards or honors, and add something to symbolize future plans, such as a t-shirt or acceptance letter from the college they’ll be attending.